David Dao: United Airlines Passenger Charged With Sex-For-Drugs, Stalking Male Patient, Faced 20 Prison Years

 — Inquisitr News (@theinquisitr) April 11, 2017

 As reported by the Louisville Courier-Journal, the 69-year-old Dao was identified by a person with direct knowledge of David’s identity, someone who wanted to remain unnamed since they don’t have the authority to speak about the incident in public.
-However, the sordid past of Dao is also making news along with David’s medical crimes as Dao’s name was released.
+However, the sordid past of Dao is also making news along with David’s alleged medical crimes as Dao’s name was released.

 According to the Kentucky Board of Medical Licensure, Dao performed a genital exam on a patient who came to David for chest pain and a collapsed lung.
-When Dao made the man his office manager and the man later quit, David stalked the man and offered him prescription pills for sex acts.
+When Dao made the man his office manager and the man later quit, David reportedly stalked the man and offered him prescription pills for sex acts.

 “During the Board’s investigation into the criminal charges against the licensee, the Board learned that the licensee had become sexually interest in a patient who had been referred to his practice…The licensee performed a complete physical examination, including a genital examination, for Patient A who had been referred for collapsed lungs and chest pain…The licensee made Patient A his officer manager; according to Patient A, he quit that job because of the inappropriate remarks made by the licensee; after he quit, the licensee pursued him aggressively, finally arranging to provide controlled substance prescriptions in exchange for sexual acts.”